Chapter 25D. Prevention of Reading Difficulties.

 § 38–2581.06.
 Compliance reporting.

-(a) Beginning October 31, 2023, and by October 31 of each year thereafter, District of Columbia Public Schools ("DCPS") shall send a letter to OSSE reporting whether each DCPS school has complied with the requirements set forth in this chapter in the previous school year.
-If a DCPS school has failed to comply with one of more sections of this chapter, DCPS shall state the name of the school, the deficiency, and the timeline for curing said deficiency.
+(a) Beginning October 31, 2024, and by October 31 of each year thereafter, District of Columbia Public Schools ("DCPS") and each public charter LEA shall send a letter to OSSE reporting whether each school under the LEA's authority has complied with the requirements set forth in this chapter.
+If a school has failed to comply with one or more sections of this chapter, the LEA shall state the name of the school, the deficiency, and the timeline for curing the deficiency.

 § 38–2581.07.
 Science-based reading program.